PaulHennessee/a3/readme.txt

---Readme document for Paul Hennessee, phenness@uci.edu, 95984585--
+--Readme document for Paul Hennessee, phenness@uci.edu, 95984585-- --                 and Garrett Marton, gmarton@uci.edu, 13448517--

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 */15
 - 1/2 Communicating with the webserver
 - 2/2 Populating information about the user
-- */3 Populating the search component
+- 3/3 Populating the search component
 - */3 Artist page
 - */2.5 Album page
 - */2.5 Track page